dasbrotimofen/Epub_bad_Href_fixer/README.md

 ## Notes

 Some EPUBs may contain additional structural issues (e.g. malformed ZIP containers or encoding problems), which require repair before editing.

 ---

+## Credits

+- The cleanup script was generated with the help of ChatGPT
+- Debugging and refinement were done based on real-world EPUB issues

+---